Pavsacha Nibandh: Reception

 Anupam Kant Verma of Firstpost praised Nagraj Manjule's directing skills, highlighting his ability to bring out compelling performances from the actors and extract drama from everyday moments.
 Specifically appreciate how Manjule uses sound, such as the sound of leaking water, to enhance the storytelling and create atmosphere.
 Overall, the reviewer is impressed by Manjule's attention to detail, particularly in sound design, which adds depth and life to the film.

 Rahul Desai of Film Companion praised the film for its visually stunning portrayal of rural life, akin to the aesthetic of a monsoon chai, while also highlighting its subversion of cultural perceptions.
 He appreciate how the director uses genre conventions to deliver unexpected narratives, comparing it to the technique employed in the film Sairat.

-Yash Gawad of The Indian Wire highlighting the film's ability to shed light on important social issues without being overly didactic.
-He commend the film for not explicitly shouting its social message but rather gently depicting a reality that is often ignored.

 Awards

 Former president Ram Nath Kovind (middle) presenting the Swarna Kamal Award to Nagraj Manjule (right) (Best Direction) for the film at the 65th National Film Awards, in New Delhi.